 Kids ages 12 and up should be able to use most kitchen tools and appliances on their own, especially if you started getting them comfortable early on.

-So of course you want to raise healthy eaters, but the bonus of getting kids involved in the kitchen is that you’ll be raising healthy eaters and also be creating great sous chefs that can help you more and more as they grow up.
-Here we’ll share how kids of all ages can help with prepping and chopping.
+The big bonus of getting kids involved in the kitchen early is that you’ll not only be raising healthy eaters, you’ll also be creating great sous chefs that can help you more and more as they grow up.
+And who doesn’t want more help in the kitchen?
+Here are ways that kids of all ages can help with prepping and chopping:

 How to Prep Kale, Chard, or Collard Greens